-This means you walk for 2 minutes, then run at a comfortable pace for 1 mile.
+This means you walk for 2 minutes, then run at a comfortable pace for 1 minute.

 Repeat this 10 times – in total it should take you 30 minutes.

 As the plan progresses, you’ll see that the ratio of walking to running gradually reduces, encouraging you to run continuously.

 Cross training can be any form of complementary exercise that doesn’t involve running.

 I recommend yoga, strength training (nothing too intense though), pilates, and swimming.
 Try and avoid contact sports, or anything which involves running.